nalinbhatt/mTree_doc_develop/docs/source/quick_start.rst

 .. figure:: _static/quick_start_mTree_runner.png
         :align: center

+        mTree_runner window

-| Enter the following to start the selection process for the config file.
+Enter the following to start the selection process for the config file.

 .. code-block:: console

     run_simulation

-| Your window should look like this.
+Your window should look like this.

 .. figure:: _static/quick_start_run_simulation.png
         :align: center

-|
+        run_simulation window

 Click **<enter>** to select and run the **basic_simulation.json** file.
 Your output should look something similar to this.